waitinfuture/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 ## Tunnel upload and download limits {#section_an5_42t_j2b .section}

-Tunnel command does not support uploading and downloading data of the Array, Map, and Struct types.
+Tunnel command does not support uploading and downloading data of the ARRAY, MAP, and STRUCT types.

 Each session has a 24-hour life cycle on the server.
 It can be used within 24 hours after being created, and can be shared among processes or threads.
 The block ID of each session must be unique.

 ## Use of Tunnel commands {#section_g2l_1wf_vdb .section}

-Tunnel commands allows you to obtain help information using the Help sub-command on the client.
+Tunnel commands allow you to obtain help information using the Help sub-command on the client.
 Each command and selection supports short command format.

 ```
 odps@ project_name>tunnel help;